The train journey from Bucharest to Brasov is one of the most beautiful in Romania

-There are European countries that you visit to because of their capital, that is not the case in Romania.
-Bucharest does have a few atmospheric boulevards, pretty buildings and parks.
-However it has the effect of being a bit boring within 48 hours.
-This is because of the unattractive architecture, the noise, the busyness and street dogs.
-Or because of the air quality: after Athens, Bucharest is the most polluted European city.
-Luckily fresh air is only a beautiful train journey away.
+There are European countries that you can visit for their capital, but that is not the case in Romania.
+Bucharest does have a few atmospheric boulevards, pretty buildings, and parks.
+However, it can become a bit boring within 48 hours due to the unattractive architecture, noise, busyness, and street dogs.
+Another factor is the air quality: after Athens, Bucharest is the most polluted European city.
+Luckily, fresh air is only a beautiful train journey away.
 The train from Bucharest to Brasov was one of the highlights of our trip.

 In three hours, you'll get from Bucharest to Brasov by train.
-After passing the city Ploiesti, it becomes one of the most beautiful routes in Romania, certainly the most beautiful that can be done by express train.
-Sinaia, "the Pearl of the Carpathians" is also on this route.
-A one-way second-class Brasov costs around 12 us Dollar and first class 20 US Dollar.
-When you sit first-class you have the benefit that you won't encounter the numerous 'train beggars' who are walking from compartment to compartment.
+After passing the city of Ploiesti, it becomes one of the most beautiful routes in Romania, certainly the most beautiful that can be done by express train.
+Sinaia, "the Pearl of the Carpathians," is also on this route.
+A one-way second-class ticket to Brasov costs around 12 US dollars, and first class costs 20 US dollars.
+When you sit first-class, you have the benefit that you won't encounter the numerous 'train beggars' who are walking from compartment to compartment.
 But those who end up in such a wagon miss a crucial attraction of a Romanian train journey: the conversation with a wide variety of interesting Romanian people.